-The terms of gas supply contracts do not generally contain provisions about the notification of events, all parties in the gas supply chain should have documented plans in place for responding to non-specification events.
+The terms of gas supply agreements do not generally contain provisions about the notification of events, all parties in the gas supply chain should have documented plans in place for responding to non-specification events.
 Accordingly, if the gas retailer or wholesaler judges that the specification of delivered gas is likely to vary sufficiently to affect the performance of appliances, it would be good practice to notify its customers of this.
 In addition, the gas retailer or wholesaler should notify the GMS owner of any likely problem.

 Odorisation

 The order of communication in two possible odorant incidents is illustrated below.
-The first shows an odorisation incident arising from the failure of a Vector odorant plant.
+The first shows an odorisation incident arising from the failure of a First Gas odorant plant.
 The second shows the situation when an NO discovers odorant fade during testing.